jccpalmer/docs-2.0/pages/site.md

 ---
-title: Why did I build this site?
+title: About this Site
 description: A page used to describe why this website was created.
 ---

+# Why did I build this site?

 There are a slew of reasons why someone might want to create their own documentation site, but here are the few that motivated me into doing it: